Quid2/top/README.md

 For example, you should see a *Message* channel that is used to implement a simple chat system.
 Click on *Show Values* to inspect the value being transferred and then use the [chat user interface](http://quid2.org/app/chat) to login and send a couple of messages and see them appear on the channel.

-Under the *Types* tab, is the list of types known to the system.
+Under the *Types* tab is the list of types known to the system.

 #### Minimalist and Evolvable